ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 To enhance the query performance and reduce the memory footprint, annotations can be converted to other representations.

-There are different annotation representations available in MetaGraph.
+There are different annotation representations available in MetaGraph (see the possible values for flag ``--anno-type`` in ``metagraph transform_anno``).
-For instance, ``Rainbowfish`` can be used with relatively small instances to achieve a very fast query speed.
-In contrast, ``RowDiff<Multi-BRWT>`` typically achieves the smallest memory footprint while still providing a good query performance.
+For instance, ``Rainbowfish`` can be used to achieve a very fast query speed, but it can be applied only to relatively small problem instances (about 100 GB) because of the limited compression performance and the complexity of the construction algorithm.
+In contrast, ``RowDiff<Multi-BRWT>`` typically achieves the best compression while still providing a good query performance, and thus, it is recommended for very large problem instances.

 Convert annotation to Rainbowfish
 """""""""""""""""""""""""""""""""